OxfordLocal

 St Giles' Fair

-A traditional funfair that takes over the wide boulevard of St Giles' for two days each September.
-Rides, games, and food stalls — it has been running since 1625.
+A traditional funfair that takes over the wide boulevard of St Giles' in the city centre for two days.
+Rides, games, candy floss.
+Running since 1625 — one of the oldest fairs in England.

 Sep